-Until I declare Thy strength to this generation, Thy power to all who are to come.
+Until I declare Thy strength to this generation, Thy power to all, who are to come.

 Similarly, the humanitarian awards praise those who have given much to humanity.
 Some like Andrew Carnegie returned much of their wealth for the betterment of mankind.
 Others like Billy Graham gave for little personal gain though they could have reaped wealth.

-Many have achieved good in this life but will not seek nor receive recognition.
+Many have done good things in this life but will not seek nor receive recognition.
 I have a friend who quietly accumulated wealth in business.
 He worked many long hours, lived modestly, and quietly served his church as a Sunday School teacher.
 A few years ago, his employees and friends noticed signs of dementia.
 He accepted the diagnosis of the doctor and prepared for the future.

-He liquidated his business and generously provided for long time employees.
+He liquidated his business and generously provided for longtime employees.
 Recently, his wife also developed dementia, so he moved into an assisted living facility with her.
 He has no children or close relatives.
 So, he bequeathed his fortune to a religious college scholarship foundation.
 Few know of his commitment as he seeks no recognition on this side of heaven.

 Now I see her hanging clothes outside on a spring morning not yet owning a clothes dryer.
-In the next scene she is picking green beans from her garden occasionally stopping to wipe the perspiration from her forehead.
+In the next scene, she is picking green beans from her garden occasionally stopping to wipe the perspiration from her forehead.
 Later that day, she would can dozens of Ball jars for the long winter ahead.
 By fall her pantry would be filled with jars of green beans, pickles, and tomatoes.
-As I write this I wish I could taste one of her pickles again.
+As I write this, I wish I could taste one of her pickles again.

 © 2018 Ronald Milburn